 Christopher Martin, the 2018 Georgia Author of the Year in Memoir, is author of This Gladdening Light, published by Mercer University Press and recipient of the Will D. Campbell Award in Creative Nonfiction.
-He is also author of three poetry chapbooks and recipient of the George Scarbrough Prize for Poetry.
-Chris teaches English at Kennesaw State and creative nonfiction at the Appalachian Young Writers Workshop.
-His work appears in publications across the country.
-He is available for readings, workshops, and other literary events.
-Chris's monthly blog on creative nonfiction, Stay in No Realms: Seeking and Essaying, is available at the Georgia Writers Association.
+He is also author of three poetry chapbooks and recipient of the George Scarbrough Poetry Prize.
+Chris teaches composition and literature at Kennesaw State and creative nonfiction at the Appalachian Young Writers Workshop.
+His work has appeared in publications across the country, including On Being, Shambhala Sun (now Lion's Roar), McSweeney's, and Thrush.
+He is available for readings, workshops, and other events.
+Chris's blog on creative nonfiction, Stay in No Realms: Seeking and Essaying, is available at the Georgia Writers Association.

 Praise for This Gladdening Light